 - the patient should stand up straight during all step-oblique exposures.

-- projections are obtained every 15 degrees beginning with the view in which the density is visible
+- projections are obtained every 15° beginning with the view in which the density is visible

-- helped in establishing the presence of truly clustered calcific particles
+- helpful in establishing the presence of truly clustered calcific particles

-- If the density isn't visible with this technique, it can be considered a summation artifact, and no further evaluation is needed.
+- if the density is not visible with this technique, it can be considered a summation artefact, and no further evaluation is needed

 - 1. Pearson KL, Sickles EA, Frankel SD et-al. Efficacy of step-oblique mammography for confirmation and localization of densities seen on only one standard mammographic view.
 AJR Am J Roentgenol.
 2000;174 (3): 745-52. doi:10.2214/ajr.174.3.1740745 - Pubmed citation